-Warm Grilled Potato Salad, tender baby yellow basted in a tangy pesto marinade and grilled!
+Grilled Potato Salad, tender baby yellow potatoes basted in a tangy pesto marinade and grilled!
 Delicious grilled potato salad can be served warm or cold and the perfect mayo-alternative!
 Since three is no mayonnaise in this recipe, it makes for a great cookout side dish.

 Okay, I’m a potato salad fiend.
 I love a traditional, heavy, loaded with mayo potato salad.
 Gimme.

 But, sometimes during the summer, you just need something more light.
 Especially at cookouts or parties, having a mayonnaise-based potato salad just sit out can get icky.
 Even if it is on ice, it can just be a pain in the butt.

 With today’s grilled potato salad recipe, it is perfect served hot, cold or room temperature.
 You really can’t go wrong.

 What really sets this potato salad apart is the “marinade” I use on the potatoes.
 One bite and you will know exactly what I mean.
 This is by far the most flavorful potato salad you will ever try.

 I loosely call it a pesto marinade.
 Pesto is in it but it’s not the overall flavor that you might think.
 It is so bright and popping with freshness!

 - I use small yellow potatoes for this healthy potato salad recipe, but you can also use red potatoes, the smaller in size the better.
 Grilled red potato salad?
 Sign me up!